happner/happner-ansible-client/README.md

 # happner-ansible-client
 Client application for happner-ansible-orchestration based on Semaphore

-## Developer notes
+## DEVELOPER NOTES

-As this is based on Semaphore, an open-source client, the provided Dockerfile was used to get things running.
+As this is based on [Semaphore](https://github.com/ansible-semaphore/semaphore), an open-source client, the provided Dockerfile was used to get things running.

 ### Networking
 - In preparation for running Semaphore in a Docker container, you'll need to set up local networking to allow outgoing